abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 ### Dynamic Components

-Sometimes, it's useful to dynamically switch between components, like in a tabbed interface:
+Sometimes, it's useful to dynamically switch between components, like in a **tabbed interface**(tabs):

 - instead of using multiple